 Although the Parliamentary Counsel Office endeavours to create particular links within and between legislation on the website, it will not always be possible to do so.

 Note that in the case of Other Instruments, only links to the websites on which they are located are provided on this website, rather than the Other Instruments themselves.
 The status of online versions of Other Instruments will depend on the agency that publishes them.
 The Parliamentary Counsel Office relies on information received from agencies responsible for administering Other Instruments.
 Because of this, the Parliamentary Counsel Office does not assume responsibility for the accuracy or completeness of the links provided.
 For advice about particular Other Instruments, contact the agency responsible for administering them.

 Supplementary material on this website is intended to provide general information to the public, and every effort has been made to ensure that the material is accurate and up to date.
 However, the Parliamentary Counsel Office may change, delete, add to, or otherwise amend information contained on this website at any time.

 This website links to the Parliamentary Counsel Office corporate website, which the Parliamentary Counsel Office is responsible for, and to the Disclosure statements website, which the Parliamentary Counsel Office shares joint responsibility for with the Treasury.
-The Parliamentary Counsel Office is not responsible for the content or reliability of websites linked to from this website and does not necessarily endorse the views expressed within them.
+The Parliamentary Counsel Office is not responsible for the content or reliability of other websites linked to from this website and does not necessarily endorse the views expressed within them.
 Linking is not to be taken as endorsement of any kind.
 We cannot guarantee that these links will work all of the time and we have no control over availability of the linked pages.